Best Practices For The Next Tech-Driven Graduate Student Recruitment: Where Should New-Age Recruiters Focus On First?

 How is big data changing your campus recruiting strategy?

-Big data is revolutionizing how we do business and analyze data.
-It is a major theme in nearly every industry now, and campus recruiting leaders who know how to harness the limitless possibilities from big data can take out the guesswork, work out evidence-based strategy for their campus recruiting programs, and sell their team’s contributions to their overall organizations.
+Tech-driven big data approach is revolutionizing how we do business and analyze data.
+It is a major theme in nearly every industry today.
+New-age recruiters who know how to harness the limitless possibilities and the best practices of big data can take out the guesswork, work out evidence-based strategy for their college hiring program, and sell their team’s contributions to their overall organizations.
+If you just started your campus recruiting program, or want to take a panoramic view of the market to form a national strategy, you can think of third-party data providers like NACE for school selection, market analysis, diversity strategy, etc.

 Data can be categorized into two types: one that can be purchased as part of the initial market research for strategy setting and one that must be collected, built, and managed over time for the purposes of evaluation and reporting.